 It would be a few weeks before I'd see Benjamin again.
 My roommate invited me to a house party at his old apartment.

 "It'll be a mix of foreigners and Mexicans.
 Should be cool," he told me.

 I walked up to the terrace of the apartment, where I could hear Salsa music blaring.

-I immediately saw Benjamin effortlessly twirling a cute little Mexican girl to the beat.
+I noticed Benjamin effortlessly twirling a cute Mexican girl to the beat.

 "He seems to have integrated well," I thought.